cisco-foundation-ai/cookbook/2_examples/README.md

 - [Config assessment](https://github.com/RobustIntelligence/foundation-ai-cookbook/blob/main/2_examples/Configuration_Assessment.ipynb)

 **Since the Reasoning/Instruct models are in preview mode, you’ll need to request early access via [this form](https://fdtn.ai/early-access).
 Please note that the models may undergo updates, which can result in variations in outputs even when parameters are set for reproducibility.**

+If you have additional use cases or spot any issues, feel free to share them through discussions, issues, or pull requests.